 These apps are usually for front-end functions that are non-critical to the business but are useful, such as report and dashboards creation and setting up workflows.

 For the Nimblex solutions, for both no-code and low-code development, we use eForms (sometimes called 'smart forms').
 Read here for a more in-depth look at eForms and why they are so powerful.

 The disadvantage of no-code development is that it's not as easy to configure to exactly as you may want it to be, i.e. limited customisation.
 Also, it is fine for simple process stories, but it falls short of digitising highly complex user stories which have various dependencies, abstract requirements and conditions associated with them.

 With Nimblex you will never be 'boxed-in' by your requirements.
 We can digitise your simple and multi-faceted user stories using the same Nimblex Platform.

-Low-code development uses a visual IDE (Integrated Development Environment) to create applications using blocks of code that are dragged-and-dropped into place.
+Low-code development uses a visual IDE (Integrated Development Environment) to create applications using blocks of code or form elements that are dragged-and-dropped into place.

 Unlike no-code, with low-code a developer can also add lines of hand code if it's needed which makes it more powerful and versatile, and enables the user to create more complex apps.

 Low-code automates the coding that was previously done by hundreds of lines of code that had to be hand coded and debugged.
 (Why reinvent the wheel each time?)